Polling vs Push Architectures for Pharma IoT Sensors

 Architectural Mechanics & Data Flow

-Polling relies on a centralized scheduler that issues periodic HTTP/MQTT requests to edge gateways or sensor endpoints at fixed cadences (e.g., 30s, 60s, 300s).
+Polling relies on a centralized scheduler issuing periodic HTTP/MQTT requests to edge gateways or sensor endpoints at fixed cadences (e.g., 30s, 60s, 300s).
 This pull-based model yields deterministic network profiles, simplifies stateless firewall rules, and enables straightforward rate-limiting at the API gateway.
 The primary constraint is bounded latency: a temperature excursion occurring immediately after a poll cycle remains undetected until the next scheduled request.
 During stable thermal periods, polling generates redundant payload traffic that consumes bandwidth without adding analytical value.

 sequenceDiagram autonumber participant S as Sensor / Edge gateway participant I as Ingestion service rect rgba(207, 250, 254, 0.55) Note over S,I: Polling — pull-based, fixed cadence loop every poll_interval (e.g. 60s) I->>S: GET /telemetry S-->>I: 200 OK { readings[] } end Note over S: Excursion occurs here…<br/>(undetected until next poll) end rect rgba(254, 243, 199, 0.55) Note over S,I: Push — event-driven, persistent session S->>I: PUBLISH telemetry (QoS 1) I-->>S: PUBACK Note over S: Excursion occurs → S->>I: PUBLISH excursion event I-->>S: PUBACK end